One of our nation's most looming problems is the rise in heart disease and related illnesses.

 No. 1 Running is the ultimate sport when it comes to blasting calories, and an Idaho winter is no excuse to not lace up your shoes and hit the pavement.
 The Treasure Valley is teeming with trails, particularly in the foothills, where novice to elite runners take it to the dirt and enjoy getting and staying fit while surrounded by Idaho's overwhelming beauty.
 Snow in the valley usually doesn't stick to the pavement, leaving more than enough days to get your heart rate up.
 Oh, and we can't forget to mention the Boise Greenbelt, a paved pathway that stretches for more than 25 miles through the heart of our city.
 It makes for an enjoyable run no matter what month it is.

 No. 2 Boise's 850 acres of parks makes it easy to get out and remain active even through the coldest winter months.
 And you don't have to be a runner to stay fit or to burn calories.
-The Greenbelt connects through Boise's largest and most popular parks, so you can enjoy an easy stroll along the Boise River with your family and the pets while easily torching approximately 100 calories per mile.
+The Greenbelt connects through Boise's largest and most popular parks, so you can enjoy an easy stroll along the Boise River with your friends and the pets while easily torching approximately 100 calories per mile.